mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 customerTrends$price <- cut2(customerTrends$price, g=2)
 {% endhighlight %}

 Last, we need to scale the quantity data.
-Unadjusted quantities presents a problem to the k-means algorithm.
+Unadjusted quantities presents a problem to the $$k$$-means algorithm.
 Some customers are larger than others meaning they purchase higher volumes.
 Fortunately, we can resolve this issue by converting the customer order quantities to proportion of the total bikes purchased by a customer.
 The `prop.table()` matrix function provides a convenient way to do this.
 An alternative is to use the `scale()` function, which normalizes the data.
 However, this is less interpretable than the proportion format.

 {% highlight r %}